rdpahalavan/BERTSimilar/README.md

-# BERTSimilarWords
+# BERTSimilar

-## Find Similar Words using BERT
+## Get Similar Words and Embeddings using BERT Models

-BERTSimilarWords is a python library that is used to find similar words using BERT.
-It uses a pre-trained BERT base model (cased) and cosine similarity to find the closest neighbor to the given words.
-It is similar to the Gensim Word2Vec similar words, but with context.
+BERTSimilar is used to get similar words and embeddings using BERT models.
+It uses **bert-base-cased** model as default and cosine similarity to find the closest word to the given words.

 BERT generates contextual word embeddings, so the word embedding for the same word will differ based on its context.
 For example, the word **Apple** in *"Apple is a good fruit"* and *"Apple is a good phone"* have different word embeddings.
 Generating word embeddings for all vocabulary in the English language based on context is time-consuming and needs many resources.
 So, this library requires the vocabulary for generating word embeddings beforehand.